JACK-COM/reachduck/README.md

 ## CAVEAT EMPTOR
 ### 1. This library is *extremely* in Alpha-status.
 It was hacked together as a convenience, and the documentation is a courtesy.
+The API may change without warning.
 Proceed only if you know exactly what you are doing.

 ### 2. You *may* need `@reach-sh/stdlib`
 This package works without reach.
 If you need the latter, you will need to separately [install it](https://www.npmjs.com/package/@reach-sh/stdlib) in your project, and provide it to this package when necessary, and as described below.